pablodecm/phd_thesis/src/102_chapter_2.md

 and additional discriminating variables [@Sirunyan:2017ezt].
-The CMVAv2 algorithm, which is used in the analysis included in [Chapter @sec:higgs_pair], combines the output from JP and CSVv2 algorithms with two taggers that combine the information from non-isolated electrons and muons inside the jet.
+The CMVAv2 algorithm, which is used in the analysis included in [Chapter @sec:higgs_pair], combines the output from JP and CSVv2 algorithms with two taggers that summarise the information from non-isolated electrons and muons inside the jet.

 In [Section @eq:particle_id_reg], the role of recent advances in machine